InspiryThemes/realhomes-docs/docs/real-estate-crm.md

 ### **Installation**

-If you have not installed **Real Estate CRM Plugin** with the required plugins with the installation of the theme then you can simply install it via **Dashboard → Appearance → Install Plugins** and then install and activate it.
+If you have not installed **Real Estate CRM Plugin** with the required plugins while installing the Real Homes theme then you can simply install it via **Dashboard → Appearance → Install Plugins** and activate.

 ![Real Estate CRM Plugin](images/real-estate-crm/installation.png)